wraabe/Sum14DHCourseDev/Assignment/whatisDH.md

 Below are the basic steps that Mullen recommends, revised to emphasize our class documents.

-1. Download the updated GitHub versions of the blog posts.
+1. Download the updated GitHub versions of our class blog posts.
 2. Review the following routines for managing elaborate Pandoc documents (multiple files with citations): managing Multiple files in markdown. [https://github.com/akmassey/markdown-multiple-files-example](https://github.com/akmassey/markdown-multiple-files-example ).
 3. Create a title page named `title.txt` and a copyright page named `metadata.xml`.
 4. Review the Pandoc options to handle bibliography entries and citation style.
    -  Review the `pandoc-cite-proc` extension documentation to generate bibliography entries through Pandoc [http://johnmacfarlane.net/pandoc/demo/example19/Citations.html](http://johnmacfarlane.net/pandoc/demo/example19/Citations.html).
-   -  Managing Multiple files in markdown. [https://github.com/akmassey/markdown-multiple-files-example](https://github.com/akmassey/markdown-multiple-files-example )
-    - Adding name of the .bib file to YAML metadata block. [http://johnmacfarlane.net/pandoc/demo/example19/YAML-metadata-block.html](http://johnmacfarlane.net/pandoc/demo/example19/YAML-metadata-block.html )
+    - Review adding name of the .bib file to YAML metadata block. [http://johnmacfarlane.net/pandoc/demo/example19/YAML-metadata-block.html](http://johnmacfarlane.net/pandoc/demo/example19/YAML-metadata-block.html )
-    - Setting up appropriate Citation Style Language in GitHub, which you add to Pandoc file directory. [https://github.com/citation-style-language/styles](https://github.com/citation-style-language/styles ).
+    - Review setting up appropriate Citation Style Language in GitHub: place `.csl` file in Pandoc file directory. [https://github.com/citation-style-language/styles](https://github.com/citation-style-language/styles ).
 The Chicago style names begin with "chicago-".
 The Modern Language Association style names begin with "modern-language-".
-Place them in main document file folder for convenience.
-5. Using Pandoc, stitch all the document parts together, including citation entries with the `pandoc-cite-proc`
+5. Using Pandoc, stitch all the document parts together, including citation entries with the `pandoc-cite-proc`.
 6. Inspect the book in Calibre.
 7. Publish the ebook on a free service, such as Google Books.
+See (https://www.lib.umn.edu/faq/22714)[https://www.lib.umn.edu/faq/22714]

 A helpful tutorial on ebook options with Pandoc and Calibre is available at [http://puppetlabs.com/blog/automated-ebook-generation-convert-markdown-epub-mobi-pandoc-kindlegen](http://puppetlabs.com/blog/automated-ebook-generation-convert-markdown-epub-mobi-pandoc-kindlegen ).
 However, you should carefully consult the Pandoc documentation as well, which lists all options.
 See the basic tutorial at (http://johnmacfarlane.net/pandoc/epub.html)[http://johnmacfarlane.net/pandoc/epub.html] and the advanced list of options in the user's guide (http://johnmacfarlane.net/pandoc/README.html)[http://johnmacfarlane.net/pandoc/README.html].